The Detection of Autism

 - Significant problems developing nonverbal communication skills, such as eye-to-eye gazing, facial expressions, and body posture.

-- Failure to establish friendships with children the same age.
+- Failure to establish friendships with children of the same age.

 Verbal and nonverbal communication.
 Symptoms may include: